 The FSB signals have been combined into groups by buffer type.
-AGTL+ input signals have differential input buffers, which use GTLREF\DATA\MID, GTLREF\DATA\END, GTLREF\ADD\MID, and GTLREF\ADD\END as reference levels.
+AGTL+ input signals have differential input buffers, which use GTLREF_DATA and GTLREF_ADD as reference levels.
 In this document, the term "AGTL+ Input" refers to the AGTL+ input group as well as the AGTL+ I/O group when receiving.
 Similarly, "AGTL+ Output" refers to the AGTL+ output group as well as the AGTL+ I/O group when driving.
-AGTL+ outputs can become active anytime and include an active PMOS pull-up transistor to assist during the first clock of a low-to-high voltage transition.
+AGTL+ asynchronous outputs can become active anytime and include an active PMOS pull-up transistor to assist during the first clock of a low-to-high voltage transition.

 With the implementation of a source synchronous data bus comes the need to specify two sets of timing parameters.
-One set is for common clock signals whose timings are specified with respect to rising edge of BCLKO (ADS#, HIT#, HITM#, etc.) and the second set is for the source synchronous signals which are relative to their respective strobe lines (data and address) as well as rising edge of BCLKO.
-Asynchronous signals are still present (A20M#, IGNNE#, etc.) and can become active at any time during the clock cycle.
+One set is for common clock signals whose timings are specified with respect to rising edge of BCLKO (ADS#, HIT#, HITM#, and so forth) and the second set is for the source synchronous signals which are relative to their respective strobe lines (data and address) as well as rising edge of BCLKO.
+Asynchronous signals are still present (A20M#, IGNNE#, and so forth) and can become active at any time during the clock cycle.
 Table 2-6 identifies which signals are common clock, source synchronous and asynchronous.